 Application performance doesn’t just stop at improved load times, or network interaction.
-Performance is a crucial element when we talked about UX and the way that performance is affecting the browsing experience for the users of your apps.
-That’s why AppDynamics came into the market, to allow developers utilize a single platform that could give the perfect insight into why something doesn’t work the way it should, and what can be done to fix it.
+Performance is a crucial element when we talked about UX.
+The way that performance is affecting the browsing experience for the users of your apps also plays a crucial role.
+That’s why AppDynamics came into the market.
+The developers can now utilize a single platform that could give the perfect insight into why something doesn’t work the way it should.
+Now, they also know what to do to fix it.

 Dead Man’s Snitch

 The infrastructure of a professional business application is very complicated.
-One needs to ensure that tasks are being run regularly, there needs to be constant checks for backups and another check to see if email is being sent out properly.
+You need to regularly run the task to ensure smooth runs.
+You also need to constantly check for backups and see if the email sent out properly.
 The number of such checks extends well beyond the basics, and can be a time consuming process if not automated.
 So.. say hello to the Dead Man’s Snitch — a simple and interactive platform that analyzes all the automated tasks on your server and tells you whether they are working and functioning properly, or perhaps you need to reassess the situation and fix something.
 It’s only when you establish these tools in your workflow, that you can start to understand their importance in your business operations where IT is concerned.

 Cloud is everywhere, and so is cloud software.
-Librato explores the possibilities of real-time monitoring for your cloud application, and provides a consistent technological approach towards visualizing the important data of your cloud platforms, in a way where the data itself becomes useful towards making your platform grow based on what Librato is learning from the data that’s being transferred through its algorithms.
+Librato explores the possibilities of real-time monitoring for your cloud application.
+It also provides a consistent technological approach towards visualizing the important data of your cloud platforms.
+Furthermore, Librato can do this in a way where the data itself becomes useful towards making your platform grow.
+This growth is based on what Librato is learning from the data transferred through its algorithms.

 Grab Freeboard to visualize the way your application interacts with the rest of the world.
 Gain deep understanding of the little quirks that make your app so appealing.

-It was quite obvious throughout the list of these amazing monitoring tools that many are premium, and require an investment of financial proportions.
-But, there’s nothing stopping companies from employing these financial challenges because of the value that such monitoring tools and resources are able to give back.
-Now that we’ve reached the end of the list, we wanted to end it with mentioning Loader — a free load testing platform that’s built inside of the cloud, giving you great performance results and great insight about the maximum load that your apps or websites can take.
+It was quite obvious throughout the list of these amazing monitoring tools that many are premium.
+This tools require an investment of financial proportions.
+But, there’s nothing stopping companies from employing these financial challenges because these monitoring tools are able to give back.
+Now that we’ve reached the end of the list, we wanted to end it with mentioning Loader.
+The developers also built this free load testing platform inside of the cloud.
+Moreover, it can give you great performance results and great insight about the maximum load that your websites can take